jonnieZG/EButton/README.md

 wrapping up the count.
 It does *not* mean that all the clicks have to be performed in that period, but it does specify the maxium allowed distance between two adjacent clicks.

-There are 3 handler slots available for defining custom methods that act on a given number of clicks:
+There are 3 of 8 handler slots available for defining custom methods that act on a given number of clicks:
 * `singleClickMethod` - Called if there was a single click;
 * `doubleClickMethod` - Called if there was a double click;
-* `anyClickMethod` - Called when clicks counting is done.
+* `doneClickingMethod` - Called when clicks counting is done.
 Use `getClicks()` to get the clicks count.

 ## Events
 Events are listed in their order of appearence:

 1. `TRANSITION`- triggered each time the button state changes from pressed to released, or back;
 2. `EACH_CLICK` - triggered each time the key is released, unless it was in `LONG_PRESSED` state;
-3. `ANY_CLICK` - triggered after all the clicks have been counted (use `getClicks()` to get the clicks count);
+3. `DONE_CLICKING` - triggered after all the clicks have been counted (use `getClicks()` to get the clicks count);
 4. `SINGLE_CLICK` - triggered when there was exactly one click;
 5. `DOUBLE_CLICK` - triggered when there were exactly two clicks;
 6. `LONG_PRESS_START`  triggered once, at the beginning of a long press (after a `TRANSITION` to pressed);